PaulDance/sb-utils/README.md

 have git installed on your current system, you can also use the "Download as ZIP" button to download the tracked files only.

+Then, optionnaly, you can run `make install` from a shell in the repository directory in order to copy the script file to `/usr/bin/` and give it proper execution rights, thus making it available to all, without having to use the path leading to the repository.

 ## signmod.sh